-Not me.
-I don't use Excel unless I have to (AppleWorks' spreadsheet module is all I need), and nobody else uses her computer.
+It wasn’t me.
+I don’t use Excel unless I have to (AppleWorks’ spreadsheet module is all I need), and she’s the only one who uses her computer.

 When I looked at the screen, I knew what had happened – she had double-clicked an Excel file as always, but it had opened in Apple’s Numbers spreadsheet app instead.

 Why?
 Because with Mac OS X 10.6 Snow Leopard, Apple had undone its legacy of double-clicked files launching the program that had created them.
-And I'd just recently installed Snow Leopard on our newest Macs.
+And I’d just recently installed Snow Leopard on our two Intel-based Macs.

-Double-clicking an Excel file would automatically launch Numbers, and a Word document would open in Pages, both installed long ago so I could check them out.
+Double-clicking an Excel file now automatically launch Numbers, and a Word document opens in Pages, both installed long ago so I could try them out.

-I can understand Apple's reasoning.
-By making its apps defaults for Excel and Word files, it's going to get people to try them - even if they never intended to.
-These apps come in the Mac Box Set and many Mac users have downloaded trial versions, so when an Excel or Word user double-clicks a document, odds are pretty good that Numbers or Pages will launch, not Excel or Word.
+I can understand Apple’s reasoning.
+By making its apps defaults for Excel and Word files, it’s going to get people to try them – even if they never intended to.
+These apps come in the Mac Box Set, and many Mac users have downloaded trial versions, so when an Excel or Word user double-clicks a document when using Snow Leopard, odds are fairly good that Numbers or Pages will launch, not Excel or Word.

-Sorry, Apple, but this simply isn't a good idea.
-People are going to panic when Excel or Word looks wrong, because their Mac gives them no warning whatsoever that it's going to open their files in Numbers or Pages.
-This is a rude as that mess three years ago where Software Update on Windows installed Safari without ever asking permission.
+Sorry, Apple, but this simply is not a good idea.
+People are going to panic when Excel or Word looks wrong, because their Mac gives them no warning whatsoever that Launch Services is going to open their files in Numbers or Pages.
+This is as rude as that mess three years ago where Software Update on Windows installed Safari without ever asking permission.

 Sure, Mac cognoscenti know all about Snow Leopard ignoring creator codes, but my wife is just a Mac user, not a geek or nerd or hacker or IT type.
-She wants a computer that just works, and it was frustrating enough making the transition from Windows to Mac in the first place.
+She wants a computer that just works, and it was frustrating enough making the transition from Windows to Mac when her PC died some years back.

 Fixing her problem was something any self-respecting Macaholic should be able to do without a second thought: